jaredhendrickson13/pfsense-api/docs/WORKING_WITH_HATEOAS.md

       endpoint's `hateoas` field.
 !!!
 Important
     Enabling HATEOAS can greatly increase the size of API responses as additional links are included in the response data;
     which may also impact performance on large datasets.
+It is strongly recommended to only enable HATEOAS when needed and to use [pagination](./QUERIES_AND_FILTERS.md#pagination) to limit the amount of data returned in a single request.

 ### Link types